vitalii-andriiovskyi/ngx-owl-carousel-o/README.md

 | grabClass: 'owl-grab'             | this css-class is set explicitly in View and reflected by OwlDOMData.isGrab                  |

 ### navText
-**NOTE**: Setting options in html-template in the form like
+**NOTE**: Setting options in html-template in the way like
 ```html
 <owl-carousel-o [options]="{navText: [ '<i class="fa-chevron-left"></i>', '<i class="fa-chevron-right></i>"' ]}">
   <ng-template carouselSlide>Slide</ng-template>
 </owl-carousel-o>
 ```
-will cause template parse error because of double quote put arround classes names _fa-chevron-left_ and _fa-chevron-right_.
+will cause template parse error because of double quote put around classes's names _fa-chevron-left_ and _fa-chevron-right_.
 Creation property e.g. `customOptions` in `component.ts` and writing `[options]="customOptions"` will eliminate this problem.

 ```typescript
 customOptions: any = {